calikasten/siri-shortcuts/README.md

 Checks for any F1 Grand Prix event in the next day and creates an alarm an hour before the race starts (and deletes any previous Grand Prix alarms); best set up as a recurring personal automation to run every Saturday night.
 Uses [F1 Calendar](https://f1calendar.com/).

 [Morning Brief](https://github.com/calikasten/siri-shortcuts/blob/main/Morning%20Brief.shortcut) <br>
-A morning brief read out of updates for to prepare for the day; best set up as a recurring personal automation to run each moring.
+A morning brief that reads out general info for the day including a sports recap and nearby concerts tonight; best set up as a recurring personal automation to run each moring.

 [Sort Photos to Albums](https://github.com/calikasten/siri-shortcuts/blob/main/Sort%20Photos%20to%20Albums.shortcut) <br>
 Automatically sort any wiener dog photos taken that day into the corresopnding dachshund photo album; best set up as a recurring personal automation to run each night.